mdn/content/README.md

 The browser compatibility table shown near the bottom of many of the MDN document pages, for example on
-[the JavaScript Array page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Browser_compatibility), is generated from the `npm` package created from the https://github.com/mdn/browser-compat-data repository.
-If you'd like to make or suggest a change to the content of the browser-compatibility table on any given MDN document page, you can either use the `Report problems with this data on GitHub` link in the upper-right corner of the table on the page itself to create an issue, or go to https://github.com/mdn/browser-compat-data and [read more to learn how to contribute](https://github.com/mdn/browser-compat-data/blob/master/docs/contributing.md).
+[the JavaScript Array page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Browser_compatibility), is generated from the `npm` package created from the <https://github.com/mdn/browser-compat-data>
+repository.
+If you'd like to make or suggest a change to the content of the browser-compatibility table on any given MDN document page, you can either use the `Report problems with this data on GitHub` link in the upper-right corner of the table on the page itself to create an issue, or go to <https://github.com/mdn/browser-compat-data> and [read more to learn how to contribute](https://github.com/mdn/browser-compat-data/blob/master/docs/contributing.md).

 ### Adding code examples

 There are a lot of code examples on MDN, and you'll probably want to add some as you contribute content to the project.
 There are four types of code example used on MDN:

-- [Static examples](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#Static_examples) — plain code blocks, possibly with a screenshot to statically show the result of such code if it were to be run.
+* [Static examples](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#Static_examples) — plain code blocks, possibly with a screenshot to statically show the result of such code if it were to be run.
-- [Traditional MDN "live samples"](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#Traditional_live_samples) — A macro that takes plain code blocks, dynamically puts them into a document inside an `<iframe>` element, and embeds it into the page to show the code running live.
+* [Traditional MDN "live samples"](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#Traditional_live_samples) — A macro that takes plain code blocks, dynamically puts them into a document inside an `<iframe>` element, and embeds it into the page to show the code running live.
-- [GitHub "live samples"](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#GitHub_live_samples) — A macro that takes a document in a GitHub repo inside the [`mdn organization`](https://github.com/mdn), puts it inside an `<iframe>` element, and embeds it into the page to show the code running live.
+* [GitHub "live samples"](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#GitHub_live_samples) — A macro that takes a document in a GitHub repo inside the [mdn organization](https://github.com/mdn), puts it inside an `<iframe>` element, and embeds it into the page to show the code running live.
-- [Interactive examples](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#Interactive_examples) — Our system for creating live interactive examples that show the code running live but also allow you to change code on the fly to see what the effect is.
+* [Interactive examples](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples#Interactive_examples) — Our system for creating live interactive examples that show the code running live but also allow you to change code on the fly to see what the effect is.

 For a complete description of this topic, see
 [the MDN code examples page](https://developer.mozilla.org/en-US/docs/MDN/Structures/Code_examples).

 Also make sure that your code examples follow the [MDN code example guidelines](https://developer.mozilla.org/en-US/docs/MDN/Guidelines/Code_guidelines).

 ### Archiving and unarchiving pages